 Conscription, or mandatory military service, has been implemented a number of times in U.S. history, but often under incomplete justification.

-Consequentialism, the viewpoint that consequences matter above other aspects of decision-making, allows for greater attention to detail in policy analysis.
+Consequentialism, meaning that consequences matter above other aspects of decision-making, allows for greater attention to detail in policy analysis.

 In this entry, George Carey explores the founding principles of conservatism and the ways in which they can be seen in modern conservative thought.